 The preliminary analysis involved visual inspection of patterns.
-A review of the distribution of average 15-minute speed by vehicle volume shows the expected pattern of average speed being lower for the higher volumes.
-The speed ranges for each site is shown in Figure 4, which illustrates the difference in speeds, based upon how they measured.
+A review of the distribution of average 15-min speed by vehicle volume shows that the expected pattern of average speed was lower for higher vehicle volumes.
+The speed range for each Site-Dir is shown in Figure 4, which illustrates the difference in speeds based upon how the speed data were collected (i.e., using tubes or crowdsourced).

-To explore the relationship between tube speed data and crowdsourced speed data, the research team calculated a new variable, TMCS, which is the speed difference between tube and crowdsourced speeds.
+To explore the relationship between tube speed data and crowdsourced speed data, the research team calculated a new variable, TMCS, which is the difference between tube and crowdsourced speeds.
 Figure 5 shows the variation of TMCS based on the day of the week.
-In most cases, TMCS is positive; indicating that the tube speed data is greater than the crowdsourced data.
+In most cases, TMCS was positive, indicating that the speeds reported in the tube speed data were greater than those reported in the crowdsourced data.